AdaCore/ada-spark-rfcs/considered/rfc-ghost-fields.md

 Add a rule:
 > Ghost components are ignored when defining the behavior of the predefined
-> equality operators for a record type with ghost components.
+> equality operators and predefined stream-oriented attributes for a record
+> type with ghost components.

 Rationale and alternatives
 ==========================